-This is a classic cauliflower chickpea coconut curry thats made in one pot and has a simple mix of spices.
+This is a classic coconut curry with tender cauliflower and soft chickpeas thats all made in one pot and has a simple mix of spices.
 That sauce is super addictive and you’ll love how easy it is to make.
 It’s vegan and gluten free, but you can easily add chicken or shrimp if you prefer meat.

 - 2 tablespoons Vegetable Oil

 - 1 teaspoon Cumin Seeds

 - 3 tablespoons Curry Powder